13 Nov Six film suggestions for Trans Awareness Week

 Find out more about both Trans Awareness Week and Trans Day of Remembrance in Australia here.

-You can get involved by taking part in events to support trans and gender diverse people within your communities, such as joining the Queer Screen community on the big screen in Newtown for our special free Trans Awareness Week screening of A Run for More, one woman’s journey to become “transvisible” as the first openly elected transgender official in Texas.
+You can get involved by taking part in events to support trans and gender diverse people within your communities, such as joining the Queer Screen community for our special free Trans Awareness Week screening of Runs in the Family, an uplifting and authentic tale is all about acceptance, unconditional love and the power of family, whether biological or chosen.

 Plus, you can also support on your small screens by watching and celebrating films that feature trans and gender diverse people at the forefront, like these six films and docos that you can watch right now.